learn-co-curriculum/dsc-phase-1-project/README.md

 The first step involved acquiring the necessary data and organizing it into DataFrames.
 Although the initial data lacked significant utility on its own, I used SQL to merge the DataFrames and enhance their relevance.
 Next, I performed data cleaning operations, converting financial values into floats and eliminating duplicated and missing data.
 To facilitate analysis, I introduced a new column to calculate the ROI.
 Finally, I visualized the data using matplotlib and seaborn libraries.

 ## Results
-1. Months with the highes movie releases are December, October, April, March, June, August and November respectively.
+1. Months with the highest movie releases are December, October, April, March, June, August and November respectively.

 <img width="548" alt="Number of genres released per month" src="https://github.com/EngCS254/dsc-phase-1-project/assets/139503182/f018735d-a9d4-432d-bca6-aabebe571b20">